Integrations

 </script>

-Concord will now automatically block your Google Gtag script prior to consent and will handle everything else for you automatically based on user consent.
+Concord will now automatically integrate with your Google Gtag script prior to consent and will handle everything else for you automatically based on user consent choices.

 Additional Resources